 - Hand Wave Mode: Doors are unlocked after waving your hand near the UA Lite reader.
 Since this mode does not require identity verification, it is recommended for installations within your premises.

-In the future, your UA system will be able to unlock doors via: pin code, intercom, and mobile app.
+In the future, your UA system will be able to unlock doors via intercom and mobile app.

 Since the UniFi Access setup process includes registering the Admin NFC card, it can only be performed by someone that holds the Owner, Super Admin or Limited Admin roles in the UniFi OS hosted in the UDM-Pro.